 "The Christmas Invasion" marks the beginning of the second season of the second run of Doctor Who, which began in 2005 and continues to this day; the original series ran from 1963 to 1989.
 (For our purposes, let's call the original series Classic Who and the latest version New Who.)
 Really all we picked up from that first episode was that there was a Doctor (a "Time Lord," played by David Tennant) and a companion (played by Billie Piper) and that they traveled the universe in a space ship that looked like a blue phone box (a "TARDIS") -- so now, in retrospect, it's alarming how much we didn't understand.
 (We were shocked when Piper left after our first season watching -- who knew the Doctor went through companions like the rest of us went through socks?
 We later learned that the Doctors themselves would change as well: the Doctor would "regenerate," and one actor would be replaced by another -- and that's how you sustain a series for nearly fifty years.)
 But there was enough that we did appreciate and enjoy to keep us coming back for more.
 Over the next three weeks, we devoured the following four seasons.
 By the time we were halfway through New Who Season 5, we realized we were no longer mere viewers: we were fans.

-And it wasn't bad -- or at least a lot of it wasn't.
-It was rarely as stimulating as New Who had been, but the best serials provided a fun evening's entertainment -- and as for the worst ones: well, at least we hadn't wasted more than an evening.
+And it wasn't bad -- not bad at all.
+Initially, it was rarely as stimulating as New Who had been, but the best serials provided a fun evening's entertainment -- and as for the worst ones: well, at least we hadn't wasted more than an evening.
 We knew nothing of each Doctor's popularity -- or which companions were revered and which reviled; we formed our own opinions based solely on what we saw on the small screen.
 If a period started to bore us, we'd move on to another Doctor, or another companion: anything to vary the diet.
 For some reason I can't recall, we arrived at the Fifth Doctor, Peter Davison, late in the game, and the first episode of his we viewed was, in fact, his first episode, entitled "Castrovalva," from 1982.

 And suddenly this was some other series altogether.